elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 ![Tableau](https://img.shields.io/badge/-Tableau-E97627?style=for-the-badge&logo=tableau&logoColor=white)
 ![Excel](https://img.shields.io/badge/-Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white)

-Thera Bank is aiming to grow its base of *asset customers* (i.e., borrowers) since most of its current customers are *liability customers* (depositors).
-The bank earns more through interest on loans, so it wants to convert depositors into personal loan takers.
-A previous marketing campaign had a 9% conversion rate, which has encouraged further targeted efforts to increase loan adoption with minimal costs.

-This case is about a bank (Thera Bank) whose management wants to explore ways of converting its liability customers to personal loan customers (while retaining them as depositors).
-A campaign that the bank ran last year for liability customers showed a healthy conversion rate of over 9% success.
-This has encouraged the retail marketing department to devise campaigns with better target marketing to increase the success ratio with minimal budget.
+Thera Bank, with a large depositor base, aims to grow its loan portfolio by converting liability customers into asset (loan) customers.
+A prior campaign achieved a 9% conversion rate, prompting the need for more refined targeting to improve results while reducing costs.

+This project uses data analysis and visualisation to explore customer behavior and identify patterns among those who accepted a personal loan in a previous campaign.
+It delivers strategic insights and a dashboard that highlights actionable segments for future marketing efforts.

+---

 ### 📚 Table of Contents
 ## 1. Business Objective